LiamLlamazares/math_blog/_posts/2022-05-26-The-Ito-integral.md

 $\overline{\mathcal{E}}=\mathbb{L}^2(I\times\Omega)$.
 Furthermore the
 extension also has image in $\mathcal{M}\U I^2.$

-Proof.
+*Proof*.
 Proving this holds for simple processes is a calculation using: the definition of the Itô integral of a simple process, the adaptedness of $X$ and the definition of $W$.
 The fact that the extension of the integral is also in $\mathcal{M}\U I^2$ is due to the fact that, by Doob's maximal inequality and the completeness of $L^p$ spaces, $\mathcal{M}\U I^2$ is a Banach space (in fact it's a Hilbert space).
 In fact, this holds even for processes valued in other separable Banach spaces (and not just $\mathbb{R}$), but this is a matter for another [post](https://nowheredifferentiable.com/2022-05-28-Martingales-to-Banach-spaces/)  ◻